3 - Chromosome Variation

 Cri-du-chat

 Cri-du-chat (46, 5p-) is an example genetic disease caused by a deletion in the p arm of chromosome 5.
-Cri-du-chat occurs in 1 in 25,000–50,000 live births (see figure 3.3).
-Cri-du-chat is usually not inherited; instead, the disease is caused by the loss of the p arm of chromosome 5 during meiosis.
+Cri-du-chat occurs in 1 in 25,000–50,000 live births and is not usually inherited.
+Instead, the disease is caused by the loss of the p arm of chromosome 5 during meiosis (see Figure 3.3).
 A cri-du-chat individual usually has one normal copy of chromosome 5 and a terminal deletion copy of the same chromosome.
-The deletion in chromosome 5 can be quite small or can encompass much of the p arm; however, it is thought that the absence of a specific gene causes cri-du-chat.
-This missing gene encodes telomerase reverse transcriptase (TERT).
-We will learn about the function of TERT in Part 6.
+The deletion in chromosome 5 can be quite small or can encompass much of the p arm; however, it is thought that the absence of a specific structural gene causes cri-du-chat.
+This missing structural gene encodes a portion of the telomerase protein called TERT; we will learn about the function of TERT in Chapter 6.
+The cri-du-chat individual displays mental deficiencies, facial abnormalities, gastrointestinal defects, and cardiac complications.
+Those afflicted also tend to vocalize using a catlike cry, due to defects in the formation of the glottis and larynx.

 3.3_Cri-du-chat_A_Patient_affected_with_Cri-du-chat_2.jpg